 What is the best way for a professional or business to approach a new client?
 What steps can you take to get in touch with them unswervingly?
-Although LinkedIn postings are a fantastic tool, many marketers can not communicate effectively with their target audiences.
+Users often use LinkedIn automation to get help with engagement and LinkedIn postings are a fantastic tool, many marketers can not communicate effectively with their target audiences.

 LinkedIn messaging may be a handy tool when used appropriately, but it might feel like a fritter away time if used without a strategy.
 In order to get meaningful outcomes, it is doubtful that the same messages will be sent repeatedly with little or no personalization.